Aayupro/ASTRONOMY_POD_CHROME_EXTENSION/README.md

 📁 Files Overview
 File	Description
-manifest.json	Extension configuration (v3 format).
+manifest.json:Extension configuration (v3 format).

-popup.html	HTML interface displayed when the extension icon is clicked. index.js	JavaScript logic for fetching and displaying APOD content. logo.png	Icon for the extension.
+popup.html:HTML interface displayed when the extension icon is clicked.

+index.js:JavaScript logic for fetching and displaying APOD content.

+logo.png:Icon for the extension.

 🧪 How to Test Locally